EVaillant/toolsbox/doc/pool_benchmark.md

 * N thread(s) create item with object pool,
 * M thread(s) release item.

-The communication between producer and consumer is done via queue and item size is 10240 octets.
+The communication between producer and consumer is done via queue.

 # What is measured ?